1m5/1m5-core/README.md

 1M5 is funded entirely through donations and volunteers.
 The following are current and potential donation sources.

 ### [Alex Jones](https://en.wikipedia.org/wiki/Alex_Jones)
-An American radio show host and conspiracy theorist pushing the boundaries on free speech in the United States.
+An American radio show host pushing the boundaries on free speech in the United States.

 * https://www.infowars.com/